tsonntag/gitter/Readme.markdown

 In order to define a grid you need to provide:

-* scope of objects to look through
+* scope which returns the objects for the grid's rows
-* filters that will be used to filter data
+* filters that will be used to filter the rows
 * columns to be displayed

 Example: